WFRSB/test/_Law-of-Retribution/banshee.md

 ## Side-Notes

-* Due to the fact that Banshee really only needs 5 mods to be raid ready so I recommend getting her if you don't have an extensive mod collection.
+* Due to the fact that Banshee really only needs 5 mods to be raid ready, I recommend getting her if you don't have an extensive mod collection.